Nandana19052003/Expense_Tracker/expense_tracker-react/README.md

 The app includes the following features:<br>

-    Add expenses: Users can add new expenses, including a description and the cost of the expense. <br>
+    Add expenses: Users can add new expenses, including a description and the cost of the expense.
-    Set budgets: Users can set a monthly budget for their expenses and view their spending history. <br>
+    Set budgets: Users can set a monthly budget for their expenses and view their spending history.
-    View history: The app displays a list of all expenses, including the date they were added, the amount spent, and the remaining budget. <br>
+    View history: The app displays a list of all expenses, including the date they were added, the amount spent, and the remaining budget.